telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/import-export-format-providers-manager.md

 #### __[VB.NET] Example 3: Import a file using OpenFileDialog__

 {{region vb-radspreadprocessing-formats-and-conversion-format-providers-manager_2}}
-    Dim workbook As New Workbook
 	Dim openFileDialog As New OpenFileDialog()
 	openFileDialog.Filter = FileDialogsHelper.GetOpenFileDialogFilter()
 	If openFileDialog.ShowDialog() = True Then
 	    Try
-            Dim extension As String = Path.GetExtension(openFileDialog.FileName)
+	        Dim extension As String = Path.GetExtension(openFileDialog.GetFileName())
-            Using input As Stream = openFileDialog.OpenFile()
+	        Using input As Stream = openFileDialog.OpenFileStream()
-                workbook = WorkbookFormatProvidersManager.Import(extension, input)
+	            editor.Owner.Workbook = WorkbookFormatProvidersManager.Import(extension, input)
 	        End Using
 	    Catch ex As IOException
 	        Throw New IOException("The file cannot be opened.
 It might be locked by another application.", ex) End Try
 	End If
 {{endregion}}